-- The majority of health regions reported either no service delivery issues or moderate issues related to recruitment and retention challenges. - Saskatchewan health regions reported 17 full-time and four part-time vacancies. - Health regions report that recruiting challenges can be due to varying recruiting cycles including different recruiting times and availability of new graduates.
+- The majority of health regions reported either no service delivery issues or moderate issues related to recruitment and retention challenges. - Saskatchewan health regions reported four full-time and two part-time vacancies. - Health regions report that recruiting challenges are primarily related to staffing temporary positions.